After weeks in besieged Gaza, some foreign nationals and wounded Palestinians are allowed to leave

-RAFAH, Gaza Strip (AP) — Hundreds of foreign nationals and dozens of seriously injured Palestinians were allowed to leave Gaza on Wednesday after more than three weeks under siege, while Israeli airstrikes destroyed apartments in a densely populated area for the second straight day.
+RAFAH, Gaza Strip (AP) — Israeli ground troops have advanced to "the gates of Gaza City" in heavy fighting with militants, the military said Wednesday, as hundreds of foreign nationals and dozens of seriously injured Palestinians were allowed to leave Gaza after more than three weeks under siege.

+The U.S. State Department said some American citizens were among those who left, without giving specifics.
+It said it expected more Americans and other foreign nationals to get out of Gaza in coming days.
+Talks were reportedly ongoing among Egypt, Israel and Qatar, which has been mediating with Hamas.

-The latest strikes in the densely populated Jabaliya refugee camp near Gaza City demolished multi-story apartment buildings, and dozens of men afterward dug through the rubble, searching for survivors, according to footage from Al-Jazeera television, one of the few media outlets still reporting from northern Gaza.
-It showed several wounded people, including children, being brought to a nearby hospital.
+Heavy airstrikes demolished apartment buildings for the second day in a row in the densely populated Jabaliya refugee camp near Gaza City.
+Al Jazeera television showed wounded people, including children, being brought to a hospital.

-The strikes killed and wounded many people, the Hamas-run government said, but the exact toll was not yet known.

-The toll was also unknown from Tuesday's strikes on buildings in the same camp, though the director of a nearby hospital said hundreds were killed or wounded.
-Israel said those strikes destroyed military tunnels beneath the buildings and killed dozens of Hamas fighters, including a senior commander involved in the militants' bloody Oct.
-7 rampage that ignited the war.
+U.S. Secretary of State Antony Blinken will visit Israel and Jordan on Friday – his second trip to the region since the war was sparked by Hamas' bloody Oct.
+7 rampage in southern Israel.
+Blinken aims to reiterate U.S. support for Israel, but also to push to ensure humanitarian aid reaches Palestinians in Gaza.

-In a sign of increasing alarm over the war among Arab countries, Jordan on Wednesday recalled its ambassador from Israel and told Israel's ambassador to remain out of the country.
-Jordan, a key U.S. ally, signed a peace deal with Israel in 1994.
+In a sign of increasing alarm over the war among Arab countries, Jordan — a key U.S. ally with a peace deal with Israel — recalled its ambassador from Israel and told Israel’s ambassador to remain out of the country.

-Jordan’s deputy prime minister, Ayman al-Safadi, said the return of the ambassadors is linked to Israel “stopping its war on Gaza … and the humanitarian catastrophe it is causing.”
-He warned that the conflict could spread and threaten “the security of the entire region.”
+Deputy Prime Minister Ayman al-Safadi said the return of the ambassadors is linked to Israel “stopping its war on Gaza … and the humanitarian catastrophe it is causing.”

-Israeli troops pushed toward Gaza City, the territory's largest city.
-Internet and phone service was cut for several hours Wednesday, a replay of the temporary communications blackout when Israeli ground troops first advanced in large numbers into Gaza over the weekend.

-Over half of Gaza's 2.3 million people have fled their homes, and supplies of food, medicine, water and fuel are running low.
-A territory-wide blackout has left hospitals reliant on generators that could soon be forced to shut down.
+Hamas and the smaller Islamic Jihad militant group reported clashes with Israeli troops in several locations.
+Hamas’ armed wing posted video purporting to show its fighters emerging from tunnels and firing anti-tank rockets at Israeli tanks east of Gaza City.

+The Israeli military said its airstrikes killed the head of Hamas’ anti-tank rocket unit in Gaza.

-The strikes in Jabaliya underlined the anticipated surge in casualties on both sides as Israeli troops advance toward the dense residential neighborhoods of Gaza City.
-Israeli officials say Hamas' military infrastructure, including hundreds of kilometers (miles) of underground tunnels, is concentrated in the city, which was home to some 650,000 people before the war.
+Several hundred thousand Palestinians remain in northern Gaza in the path of the fighting.
+Casualties on both sides are expected to rise as Israeli troops advance toward the dense residential neighborhoods of Gaza City.
+Israeli officials say Hamas' military infrastructure, including tunnels, is concentrated in the city.

+The toll was not known from the strikes Wednesday in Jabaliya.
+Airstrikes in the same area killed or wounded hundreds, according to the director of a nearby hospital.
+Israel said those strikes destroyed Hamas tunnels beneath the buildings and killed dozens of fighters.

+Rocket fire by Gaza militants into Israel has continued, disrupting life for millions of people and forcing an estimated 250,000 people to evacuate towns in northern and southern Israel.
+Most rockets are intercepted, but some have gotten through, causing a small number of deaths and damaging buildings as far away as Tel Aviv.

 BORDER OPENS TO ALLOW SOME PEOPLE OUT